Project 7: Web CTF

 The exact format of this deliverable is described in detail below.

-3. You should learn how the site works by posting a new message in your subreddit.
+3. You should learn how the site works by posting new questions on the site and new comments on those posts.
 Inspect the Debug console to see how the post works.
 Inspect the source of the page.
 Play with the options available to you as the creator of the post.
-Learning how the site works will help you remove the malicious post.
-You can find some basic tutorials on Javascript with some searches, but you won’t need to be a wizard to make it through the assignment.
+Learning how the site works will help you find the flags.
+You can find some basic tutorials on Javascript with some searches, but you only need the few javascript skills that we demonstrated and practiced in the class exercise.
+Some behaviour may be unlocked as you interact with the site, so keep playing with it.

-5. Finding the flags increases in difficulty as you progress throughout the project.
+4. Finding the flags increases in difficulty as you progress throughout the project.
 The first few flags require some attention to detail and clever thinking in terms of how the site is designed, and what you should and should not be able to do.
-To locate all five flags, you will need to successfully exploit all vulnerabilities present within the site.
-All vulnerabilities present you have seen in class.
-This includes, but is not limited to cross site scripting and SQL injection.

-One key tool for starting this project is to use the Developer Tools in your browser (Right click -> Inspect).
+5. As mentioned, a key tool for starting this project is to use the Developer Tools in your browser.
 This tool shows you the source code for the website and all files and resources requested by the site, among other useful things.
 Other tools like Postman and BurpSuite are tools used in real-life scenarios, but the Developer Tools will be the easiest and most accessible for most students.

-6. The course staff cannot provide any more hints on how to proceed.
+6. Don’t get stuff.
+Try stuff.
 One of the main points of security is to be curious and learn how systems work.

 Identifying Flags